LEARNAcademy/syllabus/react/intro.md

 </html>
 ```

 Just like any other function, components must be called or invoked.
-A **component call (component invocation)** looks like a self closing HTML tag.
+A **component invocation (component call)** looks like a self closing HTML tag.
 This will render the component.

 ```html
 <!DOCTYPE html>